rust-lang/blog.rust-lang.org/posts/2024-08-07-Project-goals.md

 * performance, memory usage, and resource consumption; and
 * long-term maintenance and extensibility.

-We consider "any two out of the three" as the right heuristic for projects where Rust is a strong contender or possibly the best option.
+We consider "any two out of the three" as the right heuristic for projects where Rust is a strong contender or possibly the best option, and we chose our goals in part so as to help ensure this is true.

 ## Why these particular flagship goals?